Gouthamsai78/vibe-coder-/README.md

 ## 📖 Overview

-**Vibe Coder** is an intelligent web application that allows you to create stunning, production-ready HTML websites simply by describing what you want to build.
+**AI Coder** is an intelligent web application that allows you to create stunning, production-ready HTML websites simply by describing what you want to build.
 Powered by AI, it generates complete, self-contained HTML files with modern design, responsive layouts, and interactive features.

 ### ✨ Key Features